It may sound strange at first, but here at Spinal Injuries Australia, we don’t care for people.

 Thinking, Drive, and Stewardship of Resources.
 Read more.

-2010 marked an enormous milestone for the Association as we celebrated 50 years of working hard to give people a voice – to ensure that people with a spinal cord injury have the opportunity to be heard by all sectors of the community with the aim of achieving equity, independence and inclusiveness
+2010 marked an enormous milestone for Spinal Injuries Australia (formerly the Spinal Injuries Association) as we celebrated 50 years of working hard to give people a voice – to ensure that people with a spinal injury have the opportunity to be heard by all sectors of the community with the aim of achieving equity, independence and inclusiveness

 In essence, our role is to provide support to men and women with services including personal assistance in the home, employment assistance, advocacy on a wide range of issues, and healthcare and lifestyle advice.
 Our services range from supporting a newly-injured person still in hospital to providing assistance and advice throughout that person’s life as required.